digitalyoshixi/zettelkasten/content/Social Disability.md

 tags:
   - philosophy
   - bioethics
+aliases:
+  - Level 2 Social Disability
 ---
-Defining Disability is a social disadvantage or discrimination
+Defining disability as a social disadvantage or discrimination.
+Its not a disadvantage to the individual, but disadvantageous because society is organized in a certain way.
+- Cant use stairs due to wheelchair